 Hollywood is not the be all end all.
 In fact, California is not even the number one (or second) place movies are filmed in North America.
 Some of the best film schools are not based in Los Angeles.
 But any real industry pro will tell you that all roads lead to Hollywood.
-It’s where the cream of the crop lives, where a good portion of the money is, and the state-of the art equipment needed to make a successful film.
-That’s not to say other states (or other countries) don’t have some of this -- they do; but Hollywood has, well, more...
+It’s where the cream of the crop lives, where a good portion of the money is, and the state-of-the art equipment needed to make a successful film.
+That’s not to say other states (or other countries) don’t have some of this -- they do, but Hollywood has, well, more...

 I’ve been working in the film industry for ten years (which is nothing compared to many of my colleagues).
 I’ve spent only half of my “film” life in Los Angeles.
-In fact, I’ve found just as much success out of the state of California as I did living just a few miles from Universal Studios.
+In fact, I’ve found just as much success out of the state of California as I did living only a few miles from Universal Studios.

 Do you have to live in Hollywood to find industry success?
 No. But you should not be so naive to believe that you won’t ever have to go to Hollywood, even if it’s just for a meeting, to find success.

 When I teach courses outside of Hollywood, I tell future writers that you don’t need to pick up and move to the “Valley” tomorrow.
 But you should have a rainy day fund.
 A fund that, if you get that call for a meeting, you can be in Hollywood tomorrow.
 Our industry is in Hollywood.
-I for one can’t stand Los Angeles; which is why I don’t spend a good portion of my time there anymore.
+I, for one, can’t stand Los Angeles, which is why I don’t spend a good portion of my time there anymore.
 But I do not underestimate the power and importance of LA, and if you ever want to reach a certain level of success, you better be ready to spend a little time there -- even if it’s just for a summer.

 Good ideas are all around us.
 Great scripts, scripts that are producible and can gross seven to eight figures, are rare.
 Your idea only matters if it’s in a properly formatted document.
-And even then people don’t care.
-This industry is not just about ideas, but about people, networking, marketing, and personality.
+And even then, people don’t care.
+This industry is not just about ideas but about people, networking, marketing, and personality.

-You want to know what makes the producers on my site delete your email before reading your pitch?
+Do you want to know what makes the producers on my site delete your email before reading your pitch?
 Sending 10+ loglines.
 In fact, more than 2 at once.

 Say a producer wants to read a creature feature horror story.
 Sending them 10+ loglines on all the scripts you’ve ever written tells them 1) you can’t read, 2) you write a lot of scripts, but you sell few, and 3) you don’t value their time.